Why Facebook Offline Conversions Is a Must post-iOS 14

 Upload offline event data using a CSV data file

-You can then upload offline event data and begin to measure the offline impact of your Facebook ads.
 Create a CSV data file with your interaction data.
 This file should contain as much information as possible to ensure accurate reporting:

 • Precise timestamps (accurate to the minute or second for each event)